Ribosome

-Ribosomes (/ˈraɪbəzoʊm, -soʊm/) are macromolecular biological machines found within all cells that perform messenger RNA translation.
-Ribosomes link amino acids together in the order specified by the codons of messenger RNA molecules to form polypeptide chains.
-Ribosomes consist of two major components: the small and large ribosomal subunits.
-Each subunit consists of one or more ribosomal RNA molecules and many ribosomal proteins (r-proteins).
-The ribosomes and associated molecules are also known as the translational apparatus.
+A ribosome (/ˈraɪbəzoʊm, -soʊm/) is a ribonucleoprotein particle found in all cells that synthesizes proteins by translating genetic information encoded in messenger RNA (mRNA).
+During translation, the ribosome decodes successive codons in an mRNA molecule and, with the aid of transfer RNA (tRNA), links amino acids into a polypeptide chain.
+Each ribosome comprises a small and a large subunit, each composed of one or more ribosomal RNA (rRNA) molecules and many ribosomal proteins.

+Ribosomes differ in size, composition and organization among bacteria, archaea and eukaryotes, but they share a core structure that reflects a common evolutionary origin.
+Distinct ribosomes are also found in eukaryotic mitochondria and, in plants and algae, chloroplasts.
+Ribosomes are assembled through ribosome biogenesis, which involves rRNA synthesis and processing together with the assembly of ribosomal proteins into functional subunits.

+First observed by George Emil Palade in 1955, ribosomes have been the subject of extensive structural and functional research.
+Their discovery was recognized by the Nobel Prize in Physiology or Medicine in 1974, while determination of their atomic structure and mechanism through X-ray crystallography and cryo-electron microscopy was recognized by the Nobel Prize in Chemistry in 2009.

 Overview

-The sequence of DNA that encodes the sequence of the amino acids in a protein is transcribed into a messenger RNA (mRNA) chain.
+The sequence of RNA that encodes the sequence of the amino acids in a protein is transcribed into a messenger RNA (mRNA) chain.
 Ribosomes bind to the messenger RNA molecules and use the RNA's sequence of nucleotides to determine the sequence of amino acids needed to generate a protein.
 Amino acids are selected and carried to the ribosome by transfer RNA (tRNA) molecules, which enter the ribosome and bind to the messenger RNA chain via an anticodon stem loop.
 For each coding triplet (codon) in the messenger RNA, there is a unique transfer RNA that must have the exact anti-codon match, and carries the correct amino acid for incorporating into a growing polypeptide chain.
 Once the protein is produced, it can then fold to produce a functional three-dimensional structure.

-A ribosome is made from complexes of RNAs and proteins and is therefore a ribonucleoprotein complex.
-In prokaryotes each ribosome is composed of small (30S) and large (50S) components, called subunits, which are bound to each other: